UrbanInstitute/ed-data/README.md

 # Process and format data for higher education site graphs

+## Requirements
+* R
+* Python 3
+* IPEDS data downloaded from [scraper] - 1990-latest year

 ## Graph json creation
 For each graph, 1 .json containing data and metadata is needed.
 These files are stored in [graph-json/](graph-json/) in subfolders organized by main section.
-The data are retrieved from various sources in [scripts/get-data/](scripts/get-data/) and formatted for particular graphs in [scripts/format-graphs/](scripts/format-graphs/).
+The data are retrieved from various sources in [scripts/get-data/](scripts/get-data/) and formatted for particular graphs.
 To create a formatted json, use the function `makeJson`, found in [scripts/createJsons.R](scripts/createJsons.R).

 ## CPI adjustments and year ranges
 Throughout this project, we'll be using dollar amounts over time and aging nominal dollars using the [Consumer Price Index](www.bls.gov/cpi/).
 The CPI is retrieved via API in [bls.R](scripts/get-data/bls.R).
 We use the annual average CPI for all items `(CUUS0000SA0)` when aging dollar amounts.